mikejan-amazon/apdoc/one_time_payments/index.md

 ---
 layout: default
-title: This is two
+title: Amazon Pay
 ---

-# Hi there, I'm Michael Jan
+# Amazon Pay

 This is interesting